smokephisticated/smokephisticated/pages/bongs/bongs.md

 **And well, their modern-day decendents are absolutely no exception**

-Bongs are one of the most effective and convienient ways to smoke tabacco and dry herb.
+Bongs and pipes are one of the most effective and convienient ways to smoke tabacco and dry herb.

  Which is why the bong market is so massive right now - nowadays you're just one Google search away from sifting through bongs and water pipes from all over the world.